Michael Bray: Religious extremism: Army of God ideology

-The actions of Bray and other Army of God members were considered extreme and denounced by other pro-life groups at the time.
+The actions of Bray and other Army of God members were considered extreme and denounced by other anti-abortion groups at the time.
 Bray's Lutheran background informed the ideology he eventually developed in the time he spent in the Army of God movement, although this involved taking many Biblical scriptures and teaching out of context while actively challenging traditional interpretations made by mainstream theologians.
 Perhaps one of the most notable interpretations was the way Bray justified violent actions, and taking human life.
 From Bray's perspective, Christianity granted him the right to defend unborn children even if it meant doing violence, destroying property, and even killing doctors and staff who were "murdering them".
 The Army of God used a single Bible passage, Psalms 91: "You will not be afraid of the terror by night, or of the arrow that flies by day", to justify this line their logic and interpreted this line as divine approval for their actions.
 They further justified their terrorist actions by claiming that they were defensive in nature, as they were defending the lives of innocent unborn children.
 That is, the targeted attacks on health care workers and women's health clinics were not done out of revenge against doctors for performing abortions, but to defend future lives who would be lost.

-An age-old ethical dilemma in Christian scholarship is determining if or when one is justified in their use of violence as a means of pursuing a righteous cause.
+An age-old ethical dilemma in Christian scholarship is determining if or when one is justified in his use of violence as a means of pursuing a righteous cause.
 In other words, is there such thing as a "just war"?
 The Army of God saw themselves as being "at war" with the mainstream U.S. culture following the Supreme Court decision on Roe v.
 Wade when abortion became legalized.
 From their perspective, society was then divided into two parts, the secular state which condoned the practice of abortion, and those who shared their Christian identity and viewed this practice as morally reprehensible.
 Bray found perceived support for his justification of violence and murder in the previous writings of 20th-century Lutheran pastors Dietrich Bonhoeffer, who he admired as a Christian martyr in his attempted assassination of Adolf Hitler, and theologian Reinhold Niebuhr.
 However, a primary difference between their ideology and Bray's is that both of them supported a separation between church and state, while Bray and the Army of God advocated for a type of politics that was biblically based and rooted in Christianity.